canonical/charms.reactive/docs/faq.rst

 You can find more information about debugging reactive charms in `the Juju docs <https://jujucharms.com/docs/2.2/developer-debugging>`_.

+.. note:: **Changes to flags are reset when a handler crashes.** Changes to flags happen immediately, but they are only persisted at the end of a complete and successful run of the reactive framework.
+All unpersisted changes are discarded when a hook crashes.

 Why doesn't my Charm do anything?
 Why are there no hooks in the ``hooks`` directory?
 ------------------------------------------------------------------------------------